 The National Fraud Intelligence Bureau (NFIB) reports that CSSF scammers are returning to contact previous victims, requesting that they pay money owed for a fake malware protection service they had provided.
 Alternatively, the fraudster will ask for a new subscription fee in return for protection from a new threat.
 The victims that have made payments to the fraudsters have done so via credit/debit card payments.
-In some instances threatening and aggressive language has been used against victims, as part of the attempt to coerce them into sending money.
+Sometimes threatening and aggressive language was used to force people into sending money.

-Computer Software Service Fraud involves the victim being contacted, told that there is a problem with their computer, and that for a fee this issue can be resolved.
-The aim of the fraudster at this point is usually to gain remote access to the victim’s computer and, subsequently, access to their online banking account.
+Computer software service fraud involves the victim being contacted, told that there is a problem with their computer, and that for a fee this issue can be resolved.
+The fraudster wants to get remote access to the victim’s computer and access their online banking account.
 No fix actually occurs.
 The victims will often be cold-called or will receive a pop-up on their computer, prompting them to phone the suspect.

 What you need to do

 - make sure you know who you are talking to - if in doubt, hang up immediately

 - don't allow remote access to your computer